josephceth/enterprise-basics/README.md

 - `generateCompletion`: Generates a single-turn completion using Azure-hosted OpenAI models.
   Designed for one-off completions and should not be used for maintaining chat history or conversational interactions.
 - `transcribeAudio`: Transcribes audio using Azure OpenAI's Whisper model.
+The endpoint can be obtained from `getAppConfig('OPENAI_WHISPER_ENDPOINT', 'prod')`.
+Supports various audio formats including flac, m4a, mp3, mp4, mpeg, mpga, oga, ogg, wav, and webm.

 ### Database